MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 The below example shows a 100% electronic document, as indicated with “No” OCR.

-03 – Confidence: this signifies the confidence level of the Azure Form Recognizer’s “Document Content” field value, which is currently mapped to the “Full Text” value in our example.
+03 – Confidence: this signifies the confidence level of the Azure AI Document Intelligence’s “Document Content” field value, which is currently mapped to the “Full Text” value in our example.

 NOTE: The confidence level of each individual field can be found in the “Confidence” column of your test results.